Ruminations on TV Shows, Comics, And Music

 To watch all of The Star Trek franchise, it would take you nearly a month of no-sleep-marathoning.
 Nearly 550 hours at this point.
 Twenty-four days.
 AND THEY'RE STILL MAKING MORE.
 You don't have that kind of time.

-Last season, we got to meet and spend some time with all our major characters, watch them repeatedly fall in love with someone who either died or had to be left behind, defy Starfleet orders, and we spent some time in the pre-TOS (The Original Series) days with the cast of Enterprise, who we'll revisit this season.
-This season has more Federation Of Planets intrigue, a seemingly endless supply of new alien species, and more women from the crew's past and future (sorry Uhura and Chapel, no male exes are allowed on-screen this season.
+Last season, we got to meet and spend some time with all our major characters, watch them repeatedly fall in love with someone who either died or had to be left behind, defy Starfleet orders, and we spent some time in the pre-TOS (The Original Series) days with the cast of Enterprise and Discovery, who we'll revisit this season.
+This season has more Federation Of Planets intrigue, a seemingly endless supply of new alien species, and more women from the crew's past and future (sorry Uhura and Chapel, no male exes are allowed on-screen this season).

 Star Trek Season 2: